13 Things You Didn’t Know About Space Travel

 The first astronauts to Mars may be departing sooner than you realize

-In March, President Trump ordered NASA to get people there by 2033, and the agency is building a new rocket known as Space Launch System.
+In March 2017, President Trump ordered NASA to get people there by 2033, and the agency is building a new rocket known as Space Launch System.
 It will be one heck of a ride.
 The heat energy produced by the system’s solid rocket boosters during the two-minute liftoff alone could power 92,000 homes for an entire day.
-These are the most baffling mysteries about the universe.
+How’s that for some astronomy trivia you didn’t learn in school?

 A lot of companies want to make money off space